Ahmed Youssef

 Gallery

-Impressions of some locations I have visited to give talks including Pittsburgh, US; Boston, US; Krakow, Poland; Prague, Czech Republic; Hamburg, Germany; Heidelberg, Germany; Ljubljana, Slovenia; Venice, Italy; Thessaloniki, Greece; Santiago de Compostela, Spain; and New Orleans, US
+Impressions of some locations I have visited to give talks including Novi Sad, Serbia; Geneva, Switzerland; Colerado, US; Pittsburgh, US; Boston, US; Krakow, Poland; Prague, Czech Republic; Hamburg, Germany; Heidelberg, Germany; Ljubljana, Slovenia; Venice, Italy; Thessaloniki, Greece; Santiago de Compostela, Spain; and New Orleans, US

 Boxing